Ir para o conteúdo

 Remarks

-2. GETANDREFRESH: Indicates that the entire OAuth Flow will be handled by the connector.
-If no token currently exists, it will be obtained by prompting the user via the browser.
-If a token exists, it will be refreshed when applicable.
+2. GETANDREFRESH: The OAuth flow is handled entirely by the connector.
+If a token already exists, it is refreshed when necessary.
+If no token currently exists, it will be obtained by prompting the user to login.

 OAuthClientId